Algiers Motel killings: Shooting of the motel

 On July 25, 1967, police and National Guardsmen were protecting the Great Lakes Mutual Life Insurance building one block north.
 Security guard Melvin Dismukes was guarding a store across the street from the Algiers.
 After midnight, shots were heard and Guardsman Ted Thomas reported gunfire in the vicinity of the Algiers Motel.
 A large contingent of Detroit police officers, State Troopers, and Guardsmen were ordered to investigate.
 They observed people in the windows of the Algiers' annex building, and consequently shot out those windows and stormed the building through its three entrances.

-According to testimony, three of the black youths—Cooper, Clark, and Forsythe—and the two white women, Hysell and Malloy, were listening to music in a third-floor room of the annex.
+According to testimony, three of the black youths—Cooper, Clark, and Forsythe—and the two white youths, Hysell and Malloy, were listening to music in a third-floor room of the annex.
 Cooper pulled out a starter pistol and shot blanks in the air, drawing return fire from the various authorities outside.
 Alarmed and frightened, the occupants fled to other rooms as law enforcement personnel rushed into the annex.

 Death of Carl Cooper

-Carl Cooper was the first youth shot to death in the incident.
+Carl Cooper was the first person shot to death in the incident.
 Cooper had been in a third-floor room but his dead body was found in a first-floor room, A-2.
-He was killed by law enforcement personnel when they first entered the building: according to later testimony, he may have been mistaken for an armed rioter.
+He was killed by law enforcement personnel when they first entered the building; according to later testimony, he may have been mistaken for an armed rioter.
 Alternatively, several law enforcement witnesses later testified that Cooper was already dead when they entered the building.
 The shooting was never fully explained and no one was ever arrested for Cooper's death.

 His injuries were consistent with buckshot wounds from the type of shotguns the Detroit Police Department used.
 In their testimony about the entering of the annex, Guardsmen, State Troopers and Detroit police officers each testified they were not the first to enter, stating that Cooper was already dead when they arrived, leaving responsibility for the death unexplained.
 In the federal conspiracy trial, the defense would attempt to show that Cooper was killed by occupants of the motel before the police arrived but this was denied by those occupants.
 They testified that at least one policeman shot into the rooms first and checked for persons later.